 Students currently working as an Aboriginal Support Worker with at least three years work experience in an educational setting may be able to challenge FNST 230.
 Challenge options are to be discussed, by appointment, with the department head.

 A program GPA of 2.00 (C average) is required for practicum placement and graduation.

 All FNST courses must be completed with a grade of C or better.
 Students who are not making satisfactory progress may be required to withdraw from the program.
 Unsatisfactory progress can include:

 Students enrolled in undergraduate courses (courses numbered 100 or above) must maintain an undergraduate Cumulative Grade Point Average (CGPA) of at least 2.00 to remain enrolled in Good Academic Standing at UFV.
 Students in Good Academic Standing will have no registration limits placed on them.
 Failure to meet the minimum CGPA requirement will result in restrictions on registration and may eventually lead to academic suspension from undergraduate studies at UFV.
 Students on Academic Warning or Academic Probation are limited to registering in 10 credits.
 For further details, see the Academic standing and undergraduate continuance section of the academic calendar.
 Academic standing is governed by UFV's Undergraduate Continuance policy (92).

-A program GPA of 2.0 (C average) and successful completion of FNST 230 (practicum) is required for graduation.
+To be eligible to graduate, students must achieve a minimum program GPA of 2.00 (C average) and successful completion of FNST 230 (practicum).

 For complete details on courses see the course descriptions section.